 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about scabies.
-It will tell you what it is, what causes it, what can be done about it, and where you can find out more about it.
+It explains what it is, what causes it, what can be done about it, and where more information can be found about it.

 What is scabies?